Recognizing and Responding to Lowball Job Offers

 resulting in a salary offer way below the job seeker's requested amount.

-Identify the average salary of the job in question by state or urban area.
 The best resources are ONET and BLS which use information gathered by the government from companies every year.

-Know if the site where the company job is posted has salary transparency laws (many states require employers to share their salary ranges).
 Paycom has a great pay transparency site for a state-by-state resource list.

 Determine your absolute minimum salary that will be accepted for the position in question.
 Take into account budget, family needs, and lifestyle.